 - Never operate a pump without a properly installed coupling guard.
-Personal injury will occur if you run the pump without a coupling guard. - Always disconnect and lock out power to the driver before you perform any installation or maintenance tasks.
-Failure to disconnect and lock out driver power will result in serious physical injury. - The coupling used in an Ex-classified environment must be properly certified and must be constructed from a non-sparking material.
+Personal injury will occur if you run the pump without a coupling guard. - Electrical Connections must be made by certified electricians in compliance with all international, national, state, and local rules. - Refer to driver/coupling/gear manufacturers IOM for specific instructions and recommendations. - Always disconnect and lock out power to the driver before you perform any installation or maintenance tasks.
+Failure to disconnect and lock out driver power will result in serious physical injury. - Electrical connections must be made by certified electricians in compliance with all international, national, state, and local rules. - Refer to driver/coupling/gear manufacturers installation and operation manuals (IOM) for specific instructions and recommendations. - The coupling used in an Ex-classified environment must be properly certified and must be constructed from a non-sparking material.